Privacy policy

 We may make changes to this Privacy Policy from time to time and will post any changes to our website.
 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

-This Privacy Policy was updated on 14 January 2024.
+This Privacy Policy was updated on 28 January 2026 and applies from that date.